1.26.2008

 Girl can’t sing like Beyoncé.
 But – sure! – even on a sunny day, I’d stand under her “Umbrella,” a hella-catchy sing-along set to an electro beat, chanting “ ’ella! ’ella! ’ella!”
 The ubiquitous single launches a trio of flavorful dance grooves, like the sensually-snappy jam “Don’t Stop the Music.”
 Pink-ish double-entendre-laced “Shut Up and Drive” rocks, and even the DNA of mid-tempos like Ne-Yo-paired “Hate That I Love You” bring beaming beats.

-n’t Stop the Music,” “Shut Up and Drive”
+iPod it: “Umbrella,” “Don’t Stop the Music,” “Shut Up and Drive”

 7. Various artists, ‘Hairspray’

-t’s a bunch of BS.
+Nothing’s impossible: That’s a bunch of BS.
 Try standing still while listening to “You Can’t Stop the Beat,” an all-star tolerance anthem.
 Or nearly any other peppy, sugar-heavy song from the movie soundtrack to “Hairspray,” a musical menagerie of rambunctious, rad dance ditties and slower, more soulful songs.

-the Beat,” “Welcome to the ’60s,” “Good Morning Baltimore”
+iPod it: “You Can’t Stop the Beat,” “Welcome to the ’60s,” “Good Morning Baltimore”

 6. Tegan and Sara, ‘The Con’

 Traces of Tegan and Sara Quin’s poppier predecessors pop up, but this queer Canadian duo wallows in more-cryptic, more-mature sonic sizzlers.
 “Nineteen” and “The Con” are wholly obsessive – the kind of angsty, hook-laced vent-alongs that kick ass, without selling out to mainstream girl-power rock.
-This is
+This is serious lesbian stuff: relationships, relationships, relationships.
+Just not the way umpteen other chicks have griped ’bout them.

 iPod it: “The Con,” “Nineteen,” “Call it Off”